Search This Blog

 Looking Back at the 1990 Dick Tracy Playmates Toy Line

 On October 14, 1931, the crime fighter Dick Tracy made his comic strip debut in the Detroit Mirror.
-Dick Tracy would entertain children and adults alike throughout the years and appear in comic strips and several shorts, serials, and long-form films throughout the 30’s, the ’40s, and ’50s.
-By the ’60s and ’70s however, the Dick Tracy character had begun to lose his appeal and mostly disappeared.
+Dick Tracy would entertain children and adults alike throughout the years and appear in comic strips and several shorts, serials, and long-form films throughout the 30s, the ’40s, and ’50s.
+By the ’60s and ’70s, however, the Dick Tracy character had begun to lose his appeal and mostly disappeared.

-Beatty was successful in getting the movie launched and along with The Walt Disney Studios released the most widely recognized and celebrated Dick Tracy film on June 15, 1990.
+Beatty was successful in getting the movie launched and, along with The Walt Disney Studios, released the most widely recognized and celebrated Dick Tracy film on June 15, 1990.
 The film starred many major Hollywood celebrities in starring roles, such as Beatty, Madonna, and Al Pacino.
-Other familiar names make appearances throughout the movie in supporting roles such as Dick Van Dyke, James Caan, Paul Sorvino, Kathy Bates, and Dustin Hoffman.
-Beatty succeeded in creating a real-life comic book with vibrant colors, larger than life characters and camera angles reminiscent of those found in the panels of graphic novels.
+Other familiar names make appearances throughout the movie in supporting roles, such as Dick Van Dyke, James Caan, Paul Sorvino, Kathy Bates, and Dustin Hoffman.
+Beatty succeeded in creating a real-life comic book with vibrant colors, larger-than-life characters, and camera angles reminiscent of those found in the panels of graphic novels.
 To achieve his desired look, Beatty insisted on using just 7 colors throughout the whole movie to feel similar to the original comic strip.

 Set in the 1930s, the story follows Dick Tracy’s efforts to eliminate the organized crime gang led by Al “Big Boy” Caprice (Al Pacino) and other wild cartoonish gangsters such as “The Brow,” “Mumbles,” and “Flat Top.”
 Also featured in the film is Tracy’s romantic run-in with his girlfriend Tess and nightclub singer Breathless Mahoney (Madonna).

 It’s in playing with these TMNT toys by Playmates that I discovered Dick Tracy.
-Before the days of the internet, if you didn’t catch a certain advertisement live on TV, you often were left in the dark regarding future movies, tv shows, or pretty much anything.
+Before the days of the internet, if you didn’t catch a certain advertisement live on TV, you often were left in the dark regarding future movies, TV shows, or pretty much anything.

-Even more artwork of Tracy’s office at the Police Station awaited on the back with some sample comic strips and other artwork.
-Also included was a little biography on the specific character along with photos of the entire 14 figure lineup.
+Even more artwork of Tracy’s office at the Police Station awaited on the back, with some sample comic strips and other artwork.
+Also included was a little biography on the specific character, along with photos of the entire 14-figure lineup.
 Who were these guys?
 Flat Top?
 Pruneface?
 Rodent?
 This was awesome!

-The set of toys included 14 characters from the movie, although only 13 were ever mass released.
-The elusive member of the set, “The Blank” was very hard if not impossible to find.
+The set of toys included 14 characters from the movie, although only 13 were ever mass-released.
+The elusive member of the set, “The Blank,” was very hard, if not impossible, to find.
 From what I can tell through research and word of mouth, the toy revealed the pivotal ending plot point of the movie that The Blank was indeed (30-year-old spoiler) Breathless Mahoney.
-Since the toys were released before the film, Playmates and Disney did not want the toys to ruin the ending so they delayed The Blank’s release but it seems that it was so delayed that when it finally hit store shelves nowhere near as many were ever made available to the public.
+Since the toys were released before the film, Playmates and Disney did not want the toys to ruin the ending, so they delayed The Blank’s release, but it seems that it was so delayed that when it finally hit store shelves, nowhere near as many were ever made available to the public.
 I’ve also read on a few blogs in recent years that it may have been hard to come by because it was only made available in Canada, yet I’ve been unable to confirm that.
-The Blank was included in the lineup on the back of the card for each toy to tantalize children everywhere though and can be included in your own set today for a very hefty price tag of around $1,000 and up (based on current prices online.)
+The Blank was included in the lineup on the back of the card for each toy to tantalize children everywhere, though, and can be included in your own set today for a very hefty price tag of around $1,000 and up (based on current prices online.)

 I absolutely loved the Playmates Toys figures from this era.
 Just like the Ninja Turtles line, these Dick Tracy toys were sturdy, well detailed, and painted with vibrant colors.
 The packaging (or card in toy parlance) had colorful images kids would love and loads of details about the character that I’d read over and over.
-These toys aren’t as articulated (moveable joints) as modern toys but they had plenty of detail and accessories that made for great playtime.
+These toys aren’t as articulated (moveable joints) as modern toys, but they have plenty of detail and accessories that make for great playtime.
 I just love the cartoonish yet somehow realistic look.
 Each figure came with their own firearm, either a Tommy gun style machine gun or a handgun, along with a unique accessory such as moneybags, cement shoes, or a garbage can lid.

-If I had to give a criticism of the toy line it’d have to be my disappointment that Dick Tracy himself, while donning his signature yellow fedora, does not come with the even more iconic yellow raincoat.
+If I had to give a criticism of the toy line, it’d have to be my disappointment that Dick Tracy himself, while donning his signature yellow fedora, does not come with the even more iconic yellow raincoat.
 I’d also have liked to have had other figures like Breathless Mahoney, the Kid, or a few of the other great gangsters included in the line.
 Perhaps maybe another good guy like Bug Bailey to help out Tracy and Sam Ketchum as the lone 2 good guys against the 12 villains.

 The Police Car and a villain’s Getaway Car were also available for purchase as part of the line but I never had either of them.
 Also from Playmates, a pretend Transmitter Wristwatch styled just like Tracy’s was among the other items shopped to eager children.
-I distinctly remember my Mom buying me the watch at a Caldor’s to shut me up when I kept complaining about how much I wanted to go home.
-The watch face would light up when you pressed the side button to simulate giving and receiving messages and if I remember right it made some static noise as well.
-The watch broke pretty early on in my childhood but I kept it until very recently when it did not make it through a purge of items during a spring cleaning.
+I distinctly remember my Mom buying me the watch at Caldor’s to shut me up when I kept complaining about how much I wanted to go home.
+The watch face would light up when you pressed the side button to simulate giving and receiving messages, and if I remember right, it made some static noise as well.
+The watch broke pretty early on in my childhood, but I kept it until very recently when it did not make it through a purge of items during a spring cleaning.

 Today, the figures are found plentiful in varying conditions online both loose (opened) or on-card for pretty affordable prices.
-Certain figures such as The Tramp are found in Mint-On-Card (MOC) condition in abundance at pretty low prices.
+Certain figures, such as The Tramp, are found in Mint-On-Card (MOC) condition in abundance at pretty low prices.
 Others, such as The Blank, not so much.
 My personal hunt for The Blank is on but as mentioned earlier, it’s out there, but the prices need to come down a little!

 If you have a love of Dick Tracy, and especially the Dick Tracy figures by Playmates, or if you have a Blank figure you’d like to get rid of, let me know!